Honorary Members and Investitures 2024

 General Manager, The Ritz London

-‘Our next honorary membership award goes to Sal Gowili, general manager of The Ritz.
+‘Our next honorary membership award goes to Sal Gowili, general manager of The Ritz

 Sal joined The Ritz in 2011 as Front of House Manager, before quickly progressing to Rooms Division Manager within six months.
 He was appointed Hotel Manager in 2013 and General Manager in 2016.
 Prior to joining The Ritz, Sal obtained a degree in Chemical Engineering and spent 11 years in various management positions within Red Carnation Hotels, with his first management position in the 5* flagship property: The Milestone Hotel, after moving from Hilton Park Lane.